dfe-analytical-services/leo-graduate-industry-dashboard/CONTRIBUTING.md

 ## Any other questions

-If you have any other questions, please do not hesitate to contact us at Statistics.DEVELOPMENT@education.gov.uk
+If you have any other questions, please do not hesitate to contact us at [HE.LEO@education.gov.uk](mailto:HE.LEO@education.gov.uk).